vmware-tanzu-labs/educates-training-platform/docs/installation-guides/cluster-requirements.md

 If using a hosted Kubernetes solution from an IaaS provider such as Google, AWS or Azure, you may need to ensure that any HTTP request timeout specified on the inbound load balancer for the ingress controller is increased such that long lived websocket connections can be used.
 Load balancers of hosted Kubernetes solutions in some cases only have a 30 second timeout.
 If possible configure the timeout which would apply to websockets to be 1 hour.

+If delivering workshops to users where you expect many to be using the Safari web browser on macOS or iOS, be aware that Safari has a known issue with connection reuse/coalescing when using HTTP/2 to a router hosting common domains.
+Specifically, Safari doesn't respect rejected requests with HTTP status code of 421 and attempt a reconnection.
+This can result in Safari failing when connecting to Educates workshop sessions.
+To workaround this issue in Safari you will need to disable HTTP/2 in the ingress controller configuration.

 Whatever the ingress controller is that is used, it should be configured as the default ingress provider.
 It is possible to configure Educates to use a specific named ingress class in order to select a different ingress provider, however this only applies to Educates own use of ingresses and any workshop you want to use which creates ingresses, would need to be customized to use the non standard ingress class.

 Kubernetes persistent volumes